 Earning a Master’s Degree in Data Science in South Dakota

-Colleges and universities across South Dakota and online offer master’s degrees in data science.
-Thanks to these programs, students in areas such as Brookings, Watertown, Aberdeen, Sioux City and Rapid Falls have access to these programs.
+Universities across South Dakota, in Brookings, Watertown, Aberdeen, Sioux City and Rapid Falls, as well as online, offer graduate programs in data science.
 Examples of degrees available within South Dakota and online include:

 - Master of Science in Data Science